 Many South Africans seem to skip the precautions of ensuring that their car is working at an optimum level, and simply hop into the car and go.

-the danger with this is that if anything were to happen during your trip down, you may be stuck waiting for help for hours.
+The danger with this is that if anything were to happen during your trip across South Africa, you may be stuck waiting for help for hours.

 There’s no way you’ll be getting to your destination on time.

-Yes, this part of the pre road trip is not fun for anyone involved, it can feel as if there is no reason to do these checks because your car is most probably perfectly fine, but doing so will make sure that when you set out for your 10 to 13 hour drive, you won’t have to add an extra couple of hours because of a flat tyre or a problem with the fluids.
+Yes, this part of the pre road trip is not fun for anyone involved, it can feel as if there is no reason to do these checks because your car is most probably perfectly fine, but doing so will make sure that when you set out for that 10 to 13 hour drive, you won’t have to add an extra couple of hours because of a flat tyre or a problem with the fluids.

-Now, the inspection of your car can be done by yourself or buy a professional who knows what to look for, or what signs there are of any damage.
+Now, the inspection of your car can be done by yourself or buy a professional who knows what to look for as well as what signs there are of any damage.
 Both options are not bad, as long as you know what to look for.

-Regardless of who will look at your vehicle, second hand car or not, there are ten points of focus when inspecting a car, which can cause major issues if they malfunction.
+Regardless of who will look at your vehicle, be it a second hand car or not, there are ten points of focus when inspecting a car, which can cause major issues if they malfunction.

 This is one of the most important thing to be aware of as if your oil and water is not where it should be, there could be big implications when driving down to the beach, or on long road trips, with an increased chance of malfunctions or problems with your car’s functionality.

-Coolants and break fluids are also important things to check as these can affect any car, second hand cars or off the shelf.
+Coolants and brake fluids are also major substances which you will need to check, as these can affect any car, second hand cars or brand new off the shelf.

 This check is also important when buying used cars for sale as well, as these things could affect the drivability of the car in general.

-Holiday trips generally start in the early hours of the morning, so that you can get to your destination as early in the day as possible.
+Your road trips will generally start in the early hours of the morning, so that you can get to your destination as early in the day as possible.

 On top of this, when purchasing a used car for sale, you should follow the same principal of having all of these checks done, either by yourself or a professional, as safety should always come first.

-Windscreen wipers are very important, especially in South Africa, where the weather can go from sunshine to dark skies in a matter of minutes.
+Windscreen wipers are very important, especially in South Africa, where the weather can go from sunshine to dark skies and rain in a matter of minutes.

-Make sure that your wipers are working well, in fact make sure that it is working excellently, as driving long distances in the rain can be very dangerous if they aren’t.
+Make sure that your wipers are working well, in fact make sure that it is working excellently, as driving long distances in the rain can be very dangerous if they aren’t functioning correctly.

 Second Hand Cars makes sure that the dealerships they provide for you have used cars that are of the highest standard possible and everything is in working order, with such checks being done by the dealerships before any sale.

 Tyres are one of the most vital parts of driving safely as they are used throughout an entire trip, going over soft and hard roads and sometimes debris, and potholes, depending on where you are travelling to.

 Driving for hours on the road means that your tyres need to be in the best shape, pumped up and in no way weak, as there is a lot of wear and tear that they will have to go through.

-If they aren’t, you might be sitting on the side of the road waiting for assistance.
+If they aren’t at an optimum level, you might be sitting on the side of the road waiting for assistance.

-Make sure that if you by a second hand car before going on holiday, that the wheels are working properly and are of a high standard.
+Make sure that if you buy a second hand car before going on your trip, that the wheels are working properly and are of a high standard.

-Brake pads are used to stop your car whether it be when traffic slows down or if you need to stop abruptly.
+Brake pads are used to stop your car, whether it be when traffic slows down or if you need to stop abruptly.
 They ensure you maintain a safe driving speed, decreasing your chances of getting a ticket.

 Whether your car is a used car or not be sure to check if the brake pads are working or not.